thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 What if a feature takes too long to implement?

 Often features take a long time to implement.
 Most of the time it makes no sense to release a feature incrementally.
 For that reason, many teams use *Branch by Version Control* to hide the unfinished functionality.
-That approache has the downside that we never integrate the feature with the rest of the code during its implementation.
+That approach has the downside that we never integrate the feature with the rest of the code during its implementation.
 The feature only gets integrated with the rest of the codebase once we finish the feature and we merge the branch back into [*Mainline*](#mainline).
 During the time the feature is being implemented, we are blind to whether the feature causes any integration problems or not.

 Instead of using *Branch by Version Control* to keep unfinished functionality out of a release, we should just hide the unfinished functionality from the user.

 *Hide Unfinished Functionality* is probably **the most straightforward practice to adopt**.
 It is perfectly acceptable to have unfinished functionality sitting in production.
-It may even be behind a publicly accessible URL as long as it is not discoverable by the users.
+It may even be behind a publicly accessible URL as long as it is not discoverable by the users and cannot be misused by malicious actors (e.g. to gain access to the system or learn valuable information about the system).
 Most of the time we do not need fancy feature toggling to hide unfinished functionality.

 For instance, if we are developing a new screen for our User Interface.
 As long as we haven't finished that screen, we do not add a menu entry to the navigation.
 We only add this at the end, when the screen is completely done.
 We could say that adding the menu item is kind of flipping a toggle.